Asynchro-Epool/dockerHDDM_Guide/README.md

 Copy the url (http://127.0.0.1:8888/?.......) to a browser (firefox or chrome) and it will show a web page, this is the interface of jupyter notebook!

-Under the `Files` tab, there should be three folders: `work`, `example`, and `scripts`.
-The `work` folder is the local folder mounted in docker container.
-The `example` folder was the one built in docker image, this folder contains several example jupyter notebooks, including `dockerHDDM_tutorial.ipynb`.
-The `scripts` folder contains python scripts that are supporting function unavailable in original HDDM.
+Under the `Files` tab, there should be three folders: `work`, `example`, and `tutorial`.

+- The `example` folder contains several tested example jupyter notebooks from original HDDM.
-Enter `example` folder, you can reproduce the analysis we presented in the tutorial.
+- The `tutorial` folder contains two tutorial notebook introduced in [our paper](https://psyarxiv.com/6uzga/), inlcuding [dockerHDDM_primer.ipynb](tutorial/dockerHDDM_primer.ipynb) and [dockerHDDM_workflow.ipynb](tutorial/dockerHDDM_workflow.ipynb), in which you can reproduce the analysis we presented in the tutorial.

-Enter `work` folder, you can analyze your own data stored in folder `/home/hcp4715/DDM/dockerHDDM_guide` with HDDM (version 0.8).
+- The `work` folder is the local folder mounted in docker container.
+Enter `work` folder, you can analyze your own data stored in folder of current working directory.

 ## How this docker image was built

-An alternative way to get the docker image is to build it from `Dockerfile`.
+An alternative way to get the docker image is to build it from `Dockerfile`, [more details](dockerfiles/0.9.8/README.md)

 I built this docker image under Ubuntu 20.04.

 Code for building the docker image (don't forget the `.` in the end):

 ```
-docker build -t hcp4715/hddm:0.8_tutorial -f Dockerfile .
+docker build -t hcp4715/hddm:latest -f Dockerfile .
 ```
-You can replace `hcp4715` with your username in docker hub, and replace `hddm:0.8_tutorial` with a name and tag you prefer.
+You can replace `hcp4715` with your username in docker hub, and replace `hddm:latest` with a name and tag you prefer.

 ## Acknowledgement
 Thank [@madslupe](https://github.com/madslupe) for his previous HDDM image, which laid the base for the current version.
 Thank [Dr Rui Yuan](https://scholar.google.com/citations?user=h8_wSLkAAAAJ&hl=en) for his help in creating the Dockerfile.